This novel placed third in the Lovey awards for best historical

 "Wicked!
 Wisseman just keeps getting better!"

---Molly MacRae, author of the novel Wilder Rumors and
+--Molly MacRae, author of the novel Wilder Rumors, the

-interest for a number of reasons: she lives and works right here in Champaign-Urbana, the novels are fast-paced and carefully
+books are of interest for a number of reasons: she lives and works right here in Champaign-Urbana, the novels are fast-paced

-constructed, and the author’s background as a UI archaeologist add other dimensions for the reader to consider.
+and carefully constructed, and the author’s background as a UI archaeologist add other dimensions for the reader to

-So, if you want to support a local author, enjoy a crafted mystery, or ponder the relationship between science and suspense,
+consider.
+So, if you want to support a local author, enjoy a crafted mystery, or ponder the relationship between science

 Here's another article about her books from the University of Illinois News Bureau.